 What is a hysterectomy?

 A hysterectomy is a surgery to remove the uterus.
 In some cases, the surgeon may also remove the ovaries and fallopian tubes.
 Whether the ovaries are removed (a procedure called an oophorectomy) often depends on the reason for the surgery.
 There are more than 500,000 hysterectomies performed each year in the USA.
-The number of patients that receive both an oophorectomy and hysterectomy often depend on the patient’s age — 23% of hysterectomy patients ages 40-44 years also receive an oophorectomy, while the number is higher for patients ages 45-49 at 45%.
+Some patients who get a hysterectomy also get an oophorectomy, depending on their age.
+For those ages 40 to 44, 23% get both surgeries.
+For those ages 45 to 49, 45% get both surgeries.

 Hysterectomies are done for a variety of reasons, including uterine fibroids, endometriosis, and cancer.
 There are a few different general types of hysterectomies:

-• Radical hysterectomy: The uterus, cervix, tissue on both sides of the cervix (parametrium), and the upper part of the vagina is removed.
+- Radical hysterectomy.
+The uterus, cervix, tissue on both sides of the cervix (parametrium), and the upper part of the vagina are removed.
 The fallopian tubes are often removed and the ovaries may or may not be removed.

 Do you go through menopause after a hysterectomy?

 After a hysterectomy, the impact on menopause can vary depending on whether the ovaries were also removed.
 Everyone who has a hysterectomy will stop getting their period.
-If the ovaries are left intact, you shouldn’t experience any other symptoms of menopause right away because the ovaries are still releasing hormones.
+If you keep your ovaries, you may not have any other symptoms of menopause right away.
+That's because the ovaries are still releasing hormones.
 Some premenopausal people may experience hot flashes after a hysterectomy due to decreased blood flow to the ovaries.
-It’s also possible that you will start natural menopause (and therefore have menopausal symptoms) a few years earlier than you would have if you had not had a hysterectomy.
+You can also start natural menopause earlier than you would have if you didn't have a hysterectomy.
+This means you could have menopausal symptoms a few years earlier.

-However, if the ovaries are removed, you’ll no longer have a period and may start experiencing symptoms of menopause right away, regardless of your age.
+If your ovaries are taken out, you won't get a period anymore.
+You might also start having menopause symptoms right away, no matter how old you are.
 This type of menopause is also called surgical or induced menopause.
-Those symptoms may come on quickly and often intensely because your body had an abrupt end to receiving hormones from the ovaries, instead of the natural, gradual reduction of the hormone levels over years.
+The symptoms of menopause may come on suddenly and be very intense.
+This is because your body stops getting hormones from the ovaries all at once, instead of the levels going down slowly over many years.

 In addition to menopausal symptoms, you lose the protective elements of estrogen at an earlier age.
 Estrogen can help reduce the risk of conditions like heart disease and osteoporosis.